 This list wouldn't be complete without mention of ornamental cherry trees, or sakura.
 Japan is renowned for its spectacular cherry blossom festivals in March and April.
 Lots of cherry species can be used for sakura, including Prunus x yedoensis, Prunus serrulata and Prunus padus.

-Japanese maples come in a huge variety of leaf colours and shapes, all of them gorgeous in autumn.
+Japanese maples are Japanese shrubs or trees and come in a huge variety of leaf colours and shapes, all of them gorgeous in autumn.
 Underplant with clipped, rounded shrubs or hakonechloa.

 Japanese wisteria, Wisteria floribunda, works well in many settings, but in Japanese gardens it's often grown over large arbours and arches.
 Walking beneath these structures is the perfect way to enjoy the scent of the pendulous flowers.
 Prune twice a year, in summer and winter, to get the best flower displays.